pierreforstmann/pg_set_level/README.md

 ## Usage
 pg_set_level has 2 specific GUC parameters:<br>
-- `pg_set_level.names` which the list of GUC comma separated parameters for which SET statement must be modified <br>
+- `pg_set_level.names` which is the list of GUC comma separated parameters for which SET statement must be modified <br>
 - `ps_set_level.action` which is the action to run when SET statement is run.
 Action can be one the message severity level: INFO, NOTICE, WARNING, ERROR, LOG, FATAL. <br>
 The same action is run for each parameter.